 So you are need a place to stay?
 Not sure where to start?
-Well you will be pleased to know there are loads of places that you can find student accommodation.
+Well you will be pleased to know there are loads of places that you can find student accommodation, including this very website!

-Information for student and landlords regarding accommodation is found in the above menu.
+Information for landlords regarding accommodation is found here.
 If you have any queries, be sure to contact us.

 Be sure that your accommodation is convenient to your college, shops etc – it’s handy when you need to run to a 9am lecture!

 - Make sure the living area is big enough for the amount of people living in the house.

 - Check appliances, cookers, vacuums, showers etc to see that they work.

 - USI Rent books are available free from your Students’ Union – remember to keep a record of any money that is handed over and record all transactions.

 - Check for damp and mould – a cold/damp house in August will be an expensive freezer in December!